sb10/cleanorder/README.md

 - Packing: within clusters (methods/helpers or call-graph components) the emitter will "pack" callees directly beneath their callers when it can while still respecting predecessor and call-sequence constraints.

+Tie-breakers

+- When ordering is otherwise unconstrained, exported (public) functions and methods are preferred over unexported (private).
+Within each group, original file order is preserved.
+This applies across independent functions, call-graph components, and type users.

 Limitations (brief)